ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       Vive Focus only uses one camera for 6DoF tracking while the Mirage Solo uses booth cameras for positional tracking.

-      - Your phone will probably heat up quicker than when using normal VR apps.
-Don't let the apps run for to long and close the app when your phone gets to hot.

 # Software Description: